 Guess what?
 The greedy, self-absorbed white guy is a natural.
 Thankfully, there are women and people of color around (including Chiwetel Ejiofor and Benedict Wong) to accommodate his tics and help him realize his natural skill at all things in this alternate world.
 Finally, an arrogant white guy shows up just in time to save the world!

 Luckily there is also a bad guy, played by Mads Mikkelsen with decaying eye-sockets.
 Mads is the best thing about the film, as he is SO good at playing inherently bad.
 What can I say?
 He’s hot.
 He also introduces the other inarguably cool thing about the movie: a spell that allows him to go all Inception on reality, causing architecture to collapse and spin on itself, or cities to bend their roads and skyscrapers all Escher-like.
 This creates eye-popping cat-and-mouse sequences that, simply put, would not have been possible to conjure in the cinema just a few years ago.
-But like many things in the Marvel Universe, it looks as awesome as it is surfacely entertaining, and ultimately forgettable.
+But like many things in the Marvel Universe, it looks as awesome as it is entertaining on the surface, and ultimately forgettable.